Persistence Control SFA

 Improved protein annotation using machine learning, multi-omics data integration, and structural prediction

-• Snekmer: Recodes, kmerizes (short protein sequences), and vectorizes curated protein sequences for machine learning training set(s) that represent targeted functional annotation profiles or to generate de novo clusters of protein families.
-(Beta-only)
+• Annotate with Snekmer Apply: Recodes, kmerizes (short protein sequences), and vectorizes curated protein sequences for machine learning training set(s) that represent targeted functional annotation profiles or to generate de novo clusters of protein families.
+(Released)

 Additional Information